 The book is based on real events and spurred a great many conversations in my house about bravery, hope, and resilience.
 Warning: the story is a bit longer than you would expect from a picture book, so if your kids feel especially energetic today, do some jumping jacks before sitting down to read it.

-Today is National Train Day, which was started twelve years ago by Amtrak to promote railway travel and the history of trains.
+This year (2021) National Train Day is also on May 8.
+It started thirteen years ago by Amtrak to promote railway travel and the history of trains and grew in popularity over the years.
 Like all children, my kids love books about trains, and we’ve amassed quite a collection over the years.

 One of our all-time favorites is The Little Engine that Could.
 We all want to think that if we truly believe something, we can make it come true.
 This book gives us hope that with the power of positive thinking, determination, and perseverance, we can achieve anything.
 The story is considered an American folktale.
 The earlier version of this story was published in 1906, but the one we know today was first published in 1930 and was illustrated by Lois Lenski.
 (You can see her original illustrations here).